Weighted Khovanov-Lauda-Rouquier algebras: Basic properties

 \subsection{A permutation type basis}

-\begin{proposition} This algebra $W^\vartheta_B$ acts faithfully on a sum of polynomial rings $\oplus_{B}\K[y_1,\dots, y_d]$, one for each loading, via the rule \begin{itemize} \item when a strand passes from right of a ghost to left, we take the identity. \item when the $j$th strand passes from left of the ghost for $e$ of the $k$th strand to right of it, we multiply by $Q_e(y_k,y_j)$. \item when the $j$ and $j+1$ strands cross and have the different labels, we just apply the permutation $s_j$. \item when the $j$ and $j+1$ strands cross and have the same label $i$, we act with the Demazure operator $ \partial_{j,j+1}=\frac{s_j-1}{y_j-y_{j+1}}$ if there is no loop of weight 0 at $i$ and if there is such a loop $e$, we act by $Q_e(y_j,y_{j+1})\cdot \partial_{j,j+1}=P_e(y_j,y_{j+1})\cdot(s_j-1).$ \end{itemize} \end{proposition} \begin{proof} The confirmation of the relations is an easy modification of the proof of Khovanov and Lauda \cite{KLI}.
-The only really different relation to check is the triple point relation in the presence of a loop; in this case, we use the notation $P_{ij}=P_e(y_{k+i-1},y_{k+k-1})$.
-The action we check is Comparing with the mirror image, we arrive at the desired relations. \end{proof} Fix a pair of loadings $\Bi,\Bj$.
-For each permutation $\pi$ such that the order of labels appearing in the loadings $\Bi,\Bj$ differ by $\pi$, we fix an diagram $b_\pi$ which wires together $\Bi$ and $\Bj$ according to that permutation.
+\begin{proposition} This algebra $W^\vartheta_B$ acts on a sum of polynomial rings $\oplus_{B}\K[y_1,\dots, y_d]$, one for each loading, via the rule \begin{itemize} \item when a strand passes from right of a ghost to left, we take the identity. \item when the $j$th strand passes from left of the ghost for $e$ of the $k$th strand to right of it, we multiply by $Q_e(y_k,y_j)$. \item when the $j$ and $j+1$ strands cross and have the different labels, we just apply the permutation $s_j$. \item when the $j$ and $j+1$ strands cross and have the same label $i$, we act with the Demazure operator $ \partial_{j,j+1}=\frac{s_j-1}{y_{j+1}-y_{j}}$ if there is no loop of weight 0 at $i$ and if there is such a loop $e$, we act by $Q_e(y_j,y_{j+1})\cdot \partial_{j,j+1}=P_e(y_j,y_{j+1})\cdot(1-s_j).$ \end{itemize} \end{proposition} \begin{proof} The confirmation of the relations is an easy modification of the proof of Khovanov and Lauda \cite{KLI}.
+The relations (1) follow from the usual Leibnitz rule for Demazure operators:

+The relation (2) is simply follows from the fact that one of the crossings introduces a factor of $Q_e(y_k,y_j)$, and the other a factor of $1$.
+The relation (3) is just $s_k^2=1$ if $i\neq j$, and if $i=j$, then for the no loop case, this is just $\partial_k ^2=0$ and in the case where there is a loop, we have